ipeis/HMCTuning/README.md

 ## Example 2: improving inference in Deep Generative Models

 We used our method for improving the inference of advanced Variational Autoencoders like the one presented in [our paper](https://arxiv.org/pdf/2202.04599.pdf).
-In the following Figure, an illustrative example for a simple VAE is included: when training the VAE parameters jointly with the HMC hyperparameters, the true posterior (green) is successfully explored with HMC samples (orange) using the Gaussian proposal provided by the encoder (blue).
+In the following Figure, an illustrative example for a simple VAE is included: when training the VAE parameters jointly with the HMC hyperparameters, the multimodal true posterior (green) is successfully explored with HMC samples (orange) using the Gaussian proposal provided by the encoder (blue).
 <p style="text-align:center;">
   <img src="assets/pdf/posterior_89.png" width="400"/>
 </p>